yuanpinz/readpository/readpos/the-catcher-in-the-rye/the-catcher-in-the-rye.md

 > They were so ignorant, and they had those sad, fancy hats on and all.

->  If somebody, some girl in an awful-looking hat, for instance, comes all the way to New York from Seattle, Washington, for God's sake
+>  If somebody, some girl in an awful-looking hat, for instance, comes all the way to New York from Seattle, Washington, for God's sake

 **Chapter 13**. *Neutral*.
 [Frozen and angry]

-> But it was freezing cold, and I took my red hunting hat out of my pocket and put it on I didn't give a damn how I looked.
+> But it was freezing cold, and I took my red hunting hat out of my pocket and put it on I didn't give a damn how I looked.
 I even put the earlaps down.
 I wished I knew who'd swiped my gloves at Pencey, because my hands were freezing.

 **Chapter 13**. *Neutral*.
 [Imply the prostitute had no personalities]